Most estate disputes don’t actually start as “disputes.”

 Mediation Is a Strong Alternative to Litigation

 Litigation has its place in estate disputes, but it can quickly turn a family disagreement into a formal battle.
-Once a case is in court, conversations often stop, and everything runs through filings, deadlines, and opposing positions.
+Once a case is in court, conversations often stop, and everything proceeds through filings, deadlines, and opposing positions.

 Trust and estate mediation takes a different approach, allowing families to: